wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 Banking platforms rely heavily on [open source software especially for their infrastructure](http://www.bankingtech.com/248232/open-source-middleware-is-everywhere-in-financial-services/).

-Finally, I'm especially impressed by the polish of [Opengamma](http://www.opengamma.com/), the open source risk and analytics platform.
-The high-profile funding they have received from industry leaders shows how far the industry has come in embracing open-source as a viable approach in Fintech.
+Finally, note  the polish of [Opengamma](http://www.opengamma.com/), the open source risk and analytics platform.
+The high-profile funding they have received from industry leaders shows how far the industry has come in embracing open-source as a viable approach in fintech.

-### An Aside: Financial Inclusion
-Open source is also being used in the fascinating world of Financial Inclusion - the delivery of financial services at affordable costs to sections of disadvantaged and low-income segments of society.

-There are many interesting examples of actual open source financial software aimed at helping to fulfill the overall mission of an open financial system.
-Check out [Mifos](http://mifos.org/) and [Cyclos](http://www.cyclos.org/), and [Hamlets](https://www.drupal.org/project/cforge) (developed by Community Forge), all of which are designed to help people set up their own financial institutions.

-A leader in the financial inclusion movement is the Mifos Initiative - a community-driven initiative that is positioning financial institutions to become modern and digitally connected providers of financial services to the poor.
-They publish the Mifos X open source platform, which is distributed for free and covers common financial inclusion needs.

 # Why open source for Fintech?
->The disruption we may expect to see on the horizon is for firms to move from mere consumers of OSS to major co-developers, like their silicon valley  counterparts.  ~ Jamie Edwards
+>The disruption we may expect to see on the horizon is for firms to move from mere consumers of [open source software] to major co-developers, like their silicon valley  counterparts.  ~ Jamie Edwards

 Finance firms want to avoid vendor lock-in.
 When you deploy an open source project, you control the code.
 You have the freedom to go without the developer, or to choose a third-party integration partner, if that’s what makes the most sense to your business.

 Now, more than ever, firms need a lower total cost of ownership for software.
 Price competition is razor sharp and firms can't afford to spend cash on outdated license models.
 Breaking down monopolies tends to result in lower costs for end users.
 Open source doesn’t equal free, but it does usually mean a radically smaller price tag.

-In addition to the cost benefits that can be realized by embracing open source, financial institutions are also able to enjoy greater levels of software innovation.
+In addition to the cost benefits that can be realized by embracing open source, financial institutions will also able to enjoy greater levels of software innovation.

 For example, in areas such as cloud computing and big data, **innovation is being driven by open source** – in these areas, it's no longer about whether to choose between a proprietary or an open source vendor, it's which open source vendors you choose.

 # Security Concerns
 Open source software is more secure than you think.
-In fact, experts argue that the transparent nature of open source software does not make it any less secure.
+In fact, experts argue that the transparent nature of open source software makes it more secure.

-It is also important to understand that validating a software’s security  strictly depends on your ability to audit it, to review it.
+It is important to understand that validating a software’s security strictly depends on your ability to audit it.
 And the audit of software depends on your access to the source code.

-While the audit of proprietary software depends on the cooperation of the software's owners, you can audit open source software whenever you want.
+While the audit of proprietary software depends on the cooperation of the software's owners, open source software can be audited as needed.

 This concern has become more and more severe as backdoors in well established software have been disclosed.
 In the face of this, the ongoing debate on whether open-source software increases software security or is detrimental to its security has become pointless.
 Only open-source software can be freely audited and therefore, proprietary software must be considered inherently insecure.